JiwanHur/UnlockMGM/README.md

   ```

 3. **Adjust Resolution**
-  Update the `resolution` parameter in the converted files to support both 256x256 and 512x512 resolutions as required.
+  Update the `resolution` parameter in the converting files to convert 256x256 and 512x512 resolutions, respectively.

 ## Fine-tuning TOAST
 For ImageNet256,